SlickJava/tomato/README.md

 ## Backstory
 Tomato was developed during the summer holidays right on the brink of my first year of high school.
 The goal was to create a pretty sweet client to bypass any existing anticheat for Minecraft, with a nice UI.

 Tomato 0.2 was initially never meant to be released as it was, but a few strange events happened along development which forced its release.
+So basically it was a three quarters done sort of thing which had some really cool stuff but was also kind of buggy.

 Around a few weeks into development, Tomato was in a relatively on point state as it skipped around the latest anticheat with ease.
 Through posting snippets of some decently spicy hacks on my channel, I caught the attention of a few prominent people in the community - one of whom was called RippedGaming.
 I decided to send a relatively reliable copy of Tomato to him as a sort of pre-alpha trial.
 With my permission, he gave Tomato away to two of his friends, one of whom decided to leak the client online :(